Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

         - The MPI module in use must be compiled with the same compiler that was used to build the benchmark binaries.
 Check with `module avail` and choose a suitable module.
     - Rebuild the binaries
-        - Rebuild the binaries using the same compiler as for the compilation of the MPI module of. choice
+        - Rebuild the binaries using the same compiler as for the compilation of the MPI module of choice.
     - Build your own MPI module
         - Download and build a private MPI module using the same compiler as for building the benchmark binaries.